 How to Help a Gifted Child Overcome Burnout

-It is important to remember that although a child is highly gifted, they are still a child.
-In order to help a child with burnout, it is important for the parent to understand the qualities and traits of giftedness, how their child’s brains operate, and common problem areas that affect them.
+Remember that although a child is highly gifted, they are still a child.
+To help a child with burnout, parents need to understand the qualities and traits of giftedness, how their child’s brains operate, and common problem areas that affect them.

-Gifted kids primarily develop burnout in educational environments, so working with your child’s school will help in honing their natural abilities and developing a growth mindset without overwhelming them.
-Gifted kid burnout is challenging to deal with, but with patience, it can be resolved – and it’s worth it.
+Gifted kids primarily develop burnout in educational environments, so working with your child’s school will help hone their natural abilities and develop a growth mindset without overwhelming them.
+Gifted kid burnout is challenging, but children can recover with patience–the outcomes are worth the effort.

 Here are eight ways to help a gifted child overcome burnout: